-Antonina Kolokolova (Memorial University of Newfoundland; co-chair), Moshe Vardi (Rice University; co-chair), Maria Luisa Bonet (Universidad Politécnica de Cataluña), Vijay Ganesh (University of Waterloo), Marijn Heule (University of Texas), Kevin Leyton-Brown (University of British Columbia)
+Antonina Kolokolova (Memorial University of Newfoundland; co-chair), Moshe Vardi (Rice University; co-chair), Maria Luisa Bonet (Universidad Politécnica de Cataluña), Vijay Ganesh (University of Waterloo), Marijn Heule (Carnegie Mellon University), Kevin Leyton-Brown (University of British Columbia)

 This workshop is shared between the programs Satisfiability: Theory, Practice, and Beyond and Theoretical Foundations of Computer Systems.